phueb/WikiCount/README.md

 # WikiCount

-Research code to count words in all available English Wikipedia articles.
+Research code to count words in English Wikipedia 2018.

 ## Requirements